-Both Scotland and England are putting efforts in the implementation of self-management and patients' empowerment.
-In particular, England is implementing the 'Patient Expert Programme' that aims at improving the self-management of long-term conditions and allow patients to learn new skills, meet others and share similar experiences and develop more effective relationships with healthcare professionals.
+Both Scotland and England are putting efforts in the self-management implementation of and patients' empowerment.
+In particular, England is implementing the 'Patient Expert Programme' that aims at improving the selfmanagement of long-term conditions and allow patients to learn new skills, meet others and share similar experiences and develop more effective relationships with healthcare professionals.
 In Scotland, a new service for health information and self care advice, named 'NHS24', has been introduced.
 It provides complete information about all health programmes in Scotland, access to the emergency care summary and self-care advices.